 As for merchants, it’s entirely up to each merchant whether it want to accept Amex or not.
 Most of the time, paying the higher fee just isn’t worth it.
 Either the merchant’s clients don’t use Amex anyway, or the profit it could earn from Amex holders isn’t significant enough.
 However, it could be worth it to run the numbers or even a trial run.
 Some small businesses, depending on prices and clientele, can benefit greatly from accepting Amex.

 There’s nothing wrong with already having an American Express card.
 It might even be your favorite!
-Just be prepared – if you’re not already – to offer another form of payment at places where your card isn’t accepted.
+Just prepare ahead of time to offer another form of payment at places where your card isn’t usable.
 Many Amex cardholders do have a second credit card, whether Visa or Mastercard, as a backup.
 Of course, you can also use cash or a debit card, whatever works better for you and your finances.

 - When comparing credit cards, you will also want to look at each card’s annual fee and APR.
 While there are no fee credit cards, there are also a handful of them that do charge some pretty high annual fees.
 You’ll have to decide whether the rewards and perks those cards offer make the annual fee wholly worth it.
 Also be sure to take a look at a card’s interest rates.
 You should be paying each bill in full and on time to avoid interest, but sometimes that’s not always possible.
 It can lessen the bite if you get a credit card with a lower APR.